 - Fair pricing policy compared to other manufacturers.

 - They must build both the prototype and the actual PCB

 Ceramic PCBs have some significant benefits over other PCBs because of the base material they use.

-As ceramic PCBs are more efficient than other PCBs, you have to pick the best substrate and an experienced ceramic PCB manufacturer.
+Because ceramic PCBs are more efficient than other PCBs, you have to pick the best substrate and an experienced PCB manufacturer.